Rowan Hisayo Buchanan: Other work

-Buchanan is the editor of Go Home!, an 2018 anthology from Feminist Press in collaboration with Asian American Writers' Workshop that collects stories from Asian-American writers who "complicate and expand the idea of home".
-She has also published fiction in literary magazines such as Granta, Tinhouse, and TriQuarterly.
+Buchanan is the editor of Go Home!, a 2018 anthology from Feminist Press in collaboration with Asian American Writers' Workshop that collects stories from Asian-American writers who "complicate and expand the idea of home".
+She has also published fiction in literary magazines such as Granta, Tin House, and TriQuarterly.
 Her non-fiction and essays have appeared in The Guardian, The Atlantic, Guernica, The Paris Review, and The Rumpus, among other publications.

 Buchanan was a 2016 Margins Fellow at the Asian American Writers' Workshop and a 2018 Kundiman Fellow.

 Personal life

 Buchanan identifies as a Japanese-British-Chinese-American, and has said "I’ve always had my hyphens, so it's hard for me to imagine how I'd write if I was only one thing."
-She lives and writes in the U.K.
+She lives and writes in the U.K. Buchanan has a daughter with her partner.